Young Adult Friends (YAF) is a community of Quakers, age 18-35ish, throughout the PYM area and beyond.

 Our weekend Young Adult Friends retreats are for young adults (age 18-35ish) in the Philadelphia Yearly Meeting area and beyond.
 The gatherings are held quarterly – fall, winter, spring, and a YAF community at PYM Annual Sessions in the summer.
 Retreats are usually held at a meetinghouse and centered around a theme.

 The William Penn Lecture is a Philadelphia Yearly Meeting tradition under the care of Young Adult Friends.
 On a Saturday evening in late March, the whole Yearly Meeting community is invited to come to Arch Street Meeting House for the lecture.
-In 2015, the lecture will be March 28, and Matthew Armstead will be our speaker!
+In 2015, the lecture was March 28, and Matthew Armstead spoke to the theme Daring to Stand Up!